hvvka/text-blackout-memes/README.md

 # cross-out-memes

-Find out what are possibilities to create meme by crossing-out letters from text on image.
+Find out what are possibilities to create a meme by crossing-out letters from text on image.

 | Not funny             |  Funny |